PFML frequently asked questions for employers

 Learn how to add or remove leave administrators from your organization(s).

-Do I need go to paidleave.mass.gov to complete documents for my employee’s application to move forward, or is the website only for employer verification purposes?
+Do I need to go to paidleave.mass.gov to complete documents for my employee’s application to move forward, or is the website only for employer verification purposes?

 What if a large employer has employees with the same name?

-The last 4 digits of an employee's Social Security number, date of birth as well as a unique PFML application ID number are used to differentiate applications.
+The last 4 digits of an employee's Social Security number, date of birth, as well as a unique PFML application ID number are used to differentiate applications.
 In addition, there are other distinguishing case data points.

 All registered leave administrators receive notifications.